forbze/WWDC-First-Time-Guide/README.md

 <li>See the Sea lions at Pier 39.
 <li>Visit Alcatraz – Not free, but you can get a tour of this prison island.
 Be careful which tour you choose, as some of them just circle around the island, and don’t actually moor there.
 Book weeks before the conference!
 <li>Climb Coit Tower for stunning views of the city.
-<li>Eat a burger at In and Out - Make sure to order of the secret Primal menu...
+<li>Eat a burger at In and Out - Make sure to order off the secret Primal menu...
 </ul>

 See some famous streets: